 CEBU – is your must-travel destination, it’s a stunning island province known for its crystal-clear waters and pristine beaches.
 It’s one of the most exciting islands, featuring iconic locations like Moalboal, Oslob, Tanawan and Cebu City.

-The island is easily accessible from Manila and flights are the best option to get there.
-Check this Philippines travel guide for plenty of extreme adventures and breathaking spots like:
+The island is easily accessible from Manila, and flights are the best option to get there.
+Check this Philippines travel guide for plenty of extreme adventures and breathtaking spots like:

 Cebu - swimming with Whale Sharks.